LGBTQIA+ Affirming Therapy in Baltimore

 Inclusive Language

-Therapists should use inclusive language and mirror the terminology that clients use to describe themselves, including chosen names and pronouns.
+Therapists should use language that mirrors the terminology that clients use to describe themselves, including chosen names and pronouns.

 No Assumptions